gazjosef/tipping-app/README.md

 1. Register by supplying a name, email and password.
 2. Select Round from the schedule to tip.
-3. Select tip by choosing between home and away teams for each fixture.
+3. Select Tip by choosing between home and away teams for each fixture.
 4. Click Submit

 ## Built With